ritikarora108/ritikarora108/README.md

 <br>

 - 💪 I' have interned at **PayPal** as an SWE
-- 🔭 I’m a Codeforces Expert , Leetcode Guardian and 5* on CodeChef.
+- 🔭 I’m Candidate Master on Codeforces, Leetcode Guardian and 5* on CodeChef.
 - 📫 How to reach me: [**LinkedIn**](https://www.linkedin.com/in/ritikarora108/)

 <div align="center">